what do you need to know to get a job at a major fashion brand? | read | i-D

 As tuition fees have risen, the value of education has become increasingly linked to employability.
-Top college rankings and university marketing campaigns all prioritise post-graduate employment when it comes to quality evaluation.
+Top college rankings and university marketing campaigns all prioritize post-graduate employment when it comes to quality evaluation.
 Even art schools tend to measure employability above personal development or critical success.
-Understandably, students take a huge financial risk when enrolling and they want to assure they 'get their money's worth.'
+Understandably, students take a huge financial risk when enrolling and they want to assure they "get their money's worth."
 Nevertheless, fashion education is particularly ill-equipped to prepare students for their career.
-The truth is that graduate employment is rarely as high as claim.
+The truth is that graduate employment is rarely as high as claimed.

 It was shocking and disappointing to learn that students seem to be lost in presenting themselves in front of employers.